Keyword Assisted Topic Models: The Dynamic

 \subsubsection{Topic Classification}

-Next, we compare the classification performance of the dynamic \keyATM{} and the dynamic \wLDA{} with the human coding from the SCD project.
-We apply the same procedure as the one used in Section~\ref{subsubsec:topic-class-base} and compute the ROC curve and AUROC based on the estimated topic-document distribution, $\hat{\btheta}_d$, given in equation~\eqref{eq:dyn-Etheta}.
+Next, we compare the classification performance of the dynamic \keyATM{} and \wLDA{} with the human coding from the SCD project.
+We apply the same procedure as the one used in Section~\ref{subsubsec:topic-class-base} and compute the ROC curve and AUROC based on the estimated topic-document distribution, $\hat{\btheta}_d$, given in Equation~\eqref{eq:dyn-Etheta}.
 As mentioned earlier, the results are more favorable to \wLDA{} because we match its topics with the SCD topics by maximizing the AUROC of the \wLDA.

-Figure~\ref{fig:dyn-roc} presents the ROC curves for the same six selected topics as those shown in Table~\ref{tab:dynamic-topwords} (see Appendix~\ref{app:dynamic-roc} for the results of the other topics).
-Each line represents the ROC curve based on one of the five Markov chains for the dynamic \keyATM{} (blue lines) and the dynamic \wLDA{} (grey lines) while the AUROC value is based on the chain with the median performance.
+Figure~\ref{fig:dyn-roc} presents the ROC curves for the same six selected topics as those shown in Table~\ref{tab:dynamic-topwords} (see Appendix~p.~\pageref{app:dynamic-roc} for the other topics).
+Each line represents the ROC curve based on one of the five Markov chains for the dynamic \keyATM{} (blue lines) and \wLDA{} (gray lines) while the AUROC value is based on the chain with the median performance.
 We find that \keyATM{} outperforms \wLDA{} except for the \textit{Privacy} topic.
 Recall that for this topic, the top words identified by both models have little substantive relevance.
 Lastly, the ROC curves for \keyATM{} are in general less sensitive to different starting values than those for \wLDA{}, again, except for the {\it Privacy} topic.